 With food having been taken care of earlier, what about the basic cost of an alcoholic drink?
 Using beer for comparison purposes, a standard draught lager (which comes in at a little under half-a-pint glass worth) at the tourist hotspots will cost in the region of €4.50, which for the size, is actually quite expensive, but you’ll be paying mainly for the location.

 A little way outside the centre towards the residential areas, prices come down as bars become smaller and tailored towards their locale.
-Here, €3 will buy two beers and you’ll even get a little change to put towards the next round.
+Plan to spend around €3 for a beer and similar for a glass of wine or, to be really local, a vermouth.

 For concerts at Palau de la Música Catalana, tickets are priced according to the nature of the event itself and also seating category.
 Some start at under €20 and rise to over €100, but can be purchased, and therefore budgeted for, in advance, online.

-For those wanting to see Barcelona FC play a live game at the Nou Camp, La Liga tickets go on sale around 4 weeks before (this is different for other competitions and the visit of Real Madrid).
+For those wanting to see Barcelona FC play a live game at the Camp Nou, La Liga tickets go on sale around 4 weeks before (this is different for other competitions and the visit of Real Madrid).
 Prices again vary according to seating category.

 A spot in one of the upper corners of the ground for a Sunday evening La Liga game can be as low as €30 but realistically, expect to pay around the €60 mark and beyond.